 The CNG Committee, which is comprised only of independent directors, oversees the compensation program for Mullen Group's executives and senior management.
-During 2015 the committee's members were Messrs.
-Archibald (Chairman), Bay, Grant, Scherman and Hoffman.
-Each of these individuals currently perform, or have performed, at the senior executive level within their respective professions and, as such, are capable of assessing the suitability of Mullen Group's compensation practices and its succession plans.
+During 2018 the committee's members were Greg Bay (Chairman), Sonia Tibbatts, Christine McGinley, Stephen Lockwood and Philip Scherman.
+Each of these individuals currently perform, or have performed compensation reviews and assessments, at the senior executive level within their respective professions and, as such, are capable of assessing the suitability of Mullen Group's compensation practices and its succession plans.

-Following the compensation review and approval process outlined on page 32, the CNG Committee reviews Mullen Group's annual compensation program and recommends it to the Board for approval.
+Following the compensation review and approval process outlined on page 34, the CNG Committee reviews Mullen Group's annual compensation program and recommends it to the Board for approval.
 The annual compensation program is benchmarked against the Comparator Group to ensure Mullen Group remains competitive in the marketplace, taking into consideration the following characteristics compared to those of Mullen Group:

 - structure of the companies;

 - number of employees;

 - annual revenues;

-- > overall financial performance measured by profitability; and
+- overall financial performance measured by profitability; and

 - return on capital deployed.

-In reviewing these factors in 2015, the CNG Committee determined the Comparator Group compensation report was sufficient for comparative purposes given that the group was comprised of companies of similar scope and nature that generated a range of lower, similar and higher financial returns than Mullen Group.
-While the CNG Committee and its Chairman have the authority to engage the services of an independent consulting firm to aid in reviewing executive compensation practices, neither the CNG Committee nor the Chairman felt value would be added to the review process by retaining the services of an independent human resources consulting firm.
+In reviewing these factors in 2018, the CNG Committee determined the Comparator Group compensation report was sufficient for comparative purposes given that the group was comprised of companies of similar scope and nature that generated a range of lower, similar and higher financial returns than Mullen Group.
+The CNG Committee and its Chairman also have the authority to engage the services of an independent consulting firm to aid in reviewing executive compensation practices.